txhammer68/docs/kubuntu.md

 <picture>
   <img alt="bootSplash" src="bootSplash.png" width="60%">
 </picture> <br>

+###  System should now be running at optimal performance and security

 #### Other Misc <br>
 * [Nala is a Python-based frontend for apt package management.](https://itsfoss.com/nala/)